-When you start to get into a whole foods plant based way of eating, you quickly realise that oil is the most calorie-dense food we eat – and it doesn’t contribute significantly with nutrition or health.
+When you start to get into a whole food plant-based way of eating, you quickly realise that oil is the most calorie-dense food we eat – and it doesn’t contribute significantly to nutrition or health.

 In fact, as we all know, fried food is the least healthy way to eat.

 You may like to read a simple guide to a wfpb diet to understand the far-reaching health benefits of adopting a plant-based, oil-free way of life.

 All vegetables can be roasted without oil but some will dry out more than others.